New Creation Church

+New Creation Church (abbreviation: NCC) is a non-denominational Charismatic Christian megachurch in Singapore.
+Founded in 1984, it holds church services at The Star Performing Arts Centre.
+It is a member of the National Council of Churches of Singapore (NCCS).
+New Creation Church also manages a business arm, Rock Productions Pte Ltd, which owns and operates a performing arts centre and shopping mall, The Star, and a travel agency, Omega Tours & Travel.

 The church was one of three megachurches to make it to a list of Singapore's 10 largest charities, according to a report by The Straits Times in 2019.
+The senior pastor of the church is Joseph Prince.

 History

 The church was founded by a small group including Joseph Prince, Henry Yeo, David Yeow and Jack Ho in 1983.
 It was later officially registered with the Registrar of Societies in October 1984.
 It began its Sunday service with an average attendance of 25 people.
 Gradually, it grew to about 150 members in 1990 when Prince was appointed as the senior pastor of the church.

 During the period between 1984 and 1999, the church used different worship venues such as a hall within the premises of the Young Women's Christian Association of Singapore and the ballrooms in local hotels to accommodate its growing congregation.

-In 1999, the church moved to the Rock Auditorium in Suntec City Mall.
-On 23 December 2012, its services were shifted to The Star PAC.
+In 1999, the church moved to the Rock Auditorium in Suntec City.
+On 23 December 2012, its services were shifted to The Star Performing Arts Centre.

-Outreach

-The church is involved in outreach work and missions throughout the Asian region, and sends its pastors, leaders and volunteers to several Asian countries annually.

-Ten per cent of the church's annual budget which was about US$4 million (as of Year 2007) was set aside for missionary work.
-Currently, the church is still committed to helping missionaries.
-In addition, the church also makes donations to local charities annually.
-Specifically, the church has given SGD581,500 to community groups and charities during the period between April 2007 and March 2008.